spryker/spryker-docs/_includes/pbc/all/install-features/202307.0/install-the-alternative-products-product-labels-feature.md

-This document describes how to integrate the Alternative Products + Product Labels feature into a Spryker project.
+This document describes how to install the Alternative Products + Product Labels feature.

 ## Install feature core